d12frosted/elpa-mirror/gnu/tempel-readme.txt

     evaluated.
   • `(FORM ...)'
 Other Lisp forms are evaluated.
 Named fields are lexically bound.
+  • `q' Quits the containing template when jumped to.

   Use caution with templates which execute arbitrary code!